Magic Johnson: Legacy

 Johnson introduced a fast-paced style of basketball called "Showtime", described as a mix of "no-look passes off the fast break, pin-point alley-oops from halfcourt, spinning feeds and overhand bullets under the basket through triple teams."
 Fellow Lakers guard Michael Cooper said, "There have been times when [Johnson] has thrown passes and I wasn't sure where he was going.
 Then one of our guys catches the ball and scores, and I run back up the floor convinced that he must've thrown it through somebody."
 Johnson could dominate a game without scoring, running the offense and distributing the ball with flair.
 In the 1982 NBA Finals, he was named the Finals MVP averaging just 16.2 points, the lowest average of any Finals MVP award recipient in the three-point shot era.

 Johnson was exceptional because he played point guard despite being 6 ft 9 in (2.06 m), a size reserved normally for frontcourt players.
 His career 138 triple-double games places him fourth all-time behind Russell Westbrook, Oscar Robertson, and Nikola Jokić.
 Johnson is the only player in NBA Finals history to have triple-doubles in multiple series-clinching games.

 For his feats, Johnson was voted as one of the 50 Greatest Players of All Time by the NBA in 1996, and selected to the NBA 75th Anniversary Team in 2021.
 The Naismith Memorial Basketball Hall of Fame inducted him in 2002.
 ESPN's SportsCentury ranked Johnson No. 17 in their "50 Greatest Athletes of the 20th Century" In 2006, ESPN.com rated Johnson the greatest point guard of all time, stating, "It could be argued that he's the one player in NBA history who was better than Michael Jordan."
-Bleacher Report also listed Johnson first in its all-time NBA point guard rankings.
+Bleacher Report listed Johnson first in its all-time NBA point guard rankings in 2019.
 In 2022, to commemorate the NBA's 75th anniversary, The Athletic ranked their top 75 players of all time, and named Johnson as the 5th greatest player in NBA history, and the highest ranked point guard.
+In 2025, Bleacher Report also listed Johnson among the greatest players of all time, placing him 4th.
 Several of his achievements in individual games have also been named among the top moments in the NBA.
 At the 2019 NBA Awards, Johnson received the NBA Lifetime Achievement Award (shared with Bird).
 In 2022, the NBA began awarding MVPs for the conference finals; the Western Conference Finals MVP trophy is named after Johnson, while the Eastern Conference trophy is named after Bird.